When it comes to selling your handmade products online, there’s so much think about. Making your products, photographing them, writing products lists.

 Helpful blog posts that highlight your products when paired with a beautiful Pinnable imagine can help people find your products on Pinterest.

 For example, since I design eco-friendly jewelry, around the holidays I wrote a blog post about eco-friendly gift ideas.
-(Of course, I included a link to my jewelry in that post!)
+(When I was selling my jewelry, I included a link to my shop in that post!)

 Other blog posts may include a guide on how to use or style your products or even how to make them!